hannxu123/detect_llm/README.md

     return message.strip()
 ```

 You can make API requests one by one.
 However, to make it faster, you can try the api_request_parallel_processor.py file to make the requests at scale.
-But you need to follow the instructions in the api_request_parallel_processor.py file.
+But you need to follow the instructions in the api_request_parallel_processor.py file. **Remember to use "max_tokens" to limit the length of each output to avoid high cost.**

 This requires to make a jsonl file.
 To easily write a jsonl file, you can follow the example in example.py.
 Then you can query the api_request_parallel_processor.py:
 ```